-The Mexican striker has attracted the interest from several ‘big clubs’ in Europe all because of the fantastic season he is having with Wolves.
+The Mexican striker has attracted interest from several ‘big clubs’ in Europe all because of the fantastic season he is having with Wolves.

 Raul Jimenez has scored 15 goals with Wolves this season and is the sixth top scorer in the Premier League with seven games left to play.
-The 29-year-old is now the Mexican player to have scored the most goals in one season, surpassing the record established by Javier Hernandez back in 2010 with Manchester United.
+The 29-year-old is now the Mexican player to have scored the most goals in one Premier League season, surpassing the record established by Javier Hernandez back in 2010 with Manchester United.